YorkDojo/yorkdojo.github.io/next-session.md

 ## What we'll be doing

-- Experimenting with BBC Microbit radios, making 8 of them into fireflies
+- Experimenting with microbits radios and accelometers, making a step counter
 - Making a Microbit theremin, waving about a Microbit to make UFO music!
 - More web games and Scratch